jpegzilla/starter-guide/readme.md

 #### shells

-a shell is essentially a program that you'll run within a terminal. the shell is the program that's actually interpreting and processing your commands. one of the most common ones is bash, and that's what I use.
+a shell is a program that you'll run within a terminal. this is the program that's actually interpreting and processing your commands. one of the most common ones is bash, and that's what I use.
 I've also listed fish because I think it's a nice piece of software.

 -   [**bash (cygwin).**](https://www.cygwin.com/packages/summary/bash.html) this is what I use.